Jessica Dragonette

-Jessica Valentina Dragonette (February 14, 1900 – March 18, 1980) was a singer who became popular on American radio and was active in the World War II effort.
+Jessica Dragonette (born Jessica Valentina Dragonetti; February 14, 1900 – March 18, 1980) was a singer who became popular on American radio and was active in the World War II effort.

 Early life

-Born in Calcutta, India, or Philadelphia, Pennsylvania as Jessica Valentina Dragonetti, the youngest of three children of Italian-born parents, Luigi (Louis) and Rachele (née Baronio) Dragonetti, the Social Security Death Index cites Dragonette's year of birth as 1900, as does the 1900 United States census (June 1900) which gives the age of "Jessie Dragonet" as 4 months.
-By Christmas 1909, she was orphaned and raised in a Catholic convent school, and she graduated from Catholic Girls' High School in Philadelphia in 1919.
+Dragonette was born in Calcutta, India as Jessica Valentina Dragonetti to devoutly Catholic Italian-born parents, Luigi ("Louis") Dragonetti and Maria Vittoria Rachele Beronio.
+The Social Security Death Index cites Dragonette's year of birth as 1900, as does the 1900 United States census (June 1900) which gives the age of "Jessie Dragonet" as 4 months.
+Jessica was born in India as her father was an engineer and work assignments often took the young family to other countries.
+She joined elder siblings Nicholas, Fred, and Nadea to complete the family.
+By Christmas 1909, however, she was orphaned and raised in a Catholic convent school.
+She graduated from Catholic Girls' High School in Philadelphia in 1919.
 Dragonette was a 1923 graduate of Mt.
 St. Mary's College.
 New York poet Ree Dragonette was her cousin.

-Dragonette's musical debut occurred at the Academy of Music in Philadelphia.
+Dragonette's musical debut was at the Academy of Music in Philadelphia.
 During her college years, she studied with singing coach Estelle Liebling in New York City.
 Liebling steered her away from a career as a concert performer toward work on radio.